axibase/axibase-charts/syntax/thresholds.md

 # Thresholds

-Use threshold aggregators to compute the amount of time or number of occurrences a metric violates a user-defined threshold.
+Threshold aggregators calculate the amount of time or number of occurrences a metric violates a user-defined threshold.
 The threshold can be defined as an upper boundary, a lower boundary, or both.

 ## `max-threshold`